vimcki/design-principles/Dependency Inversion Principle.md

 ...
 ```

 In this example we have service that needs repository to work.
-We can inject any implementation during [dynamic dispatch](https://github.com/vimcki/design-principles/blob/master/Dynamic%20Dispatch.md):
+We can inject any implementation during [assembling of components](https://github.com/vimcki/design-principles/blob/master/Dependency%20Inversion%20Container.md)

 ```go
 // abstract module